PacktPublishing/Hands-On-Graph-Analytics-with-Neo4j/README.md

 LOAD CSV FROM 'path/to/file.csv' AS row
 CREATE (:Node {name: row[1] })

+Page no: 348

+It looks like:

+its relationship to u and v is more important and the edge between u and v is more probable:

+It should look like:

+its relationship to u and v is more important and the edge between u and v is more probable.

 ## Instructions and Navigations
 All of the code is organized into folders.
 For example, Chapter02.